Automated Security Response through Online Learning with Adaptive Conjectures: Introduction

 \textbf{Contributions.} \begin{enumerate} \item We introduce a novel game-theoretic formulation for the problem of automated security response where each player (i.e., attacker or defender) has a probabilistic conjecture about the game model.
-This formulation allows us to capture uncertainty about the environment and a player's intent. \item We present a new method for online learning of game strategies where a player iteratively adapts its conjecture using Bayesian learning and updates its strategy through rollout.
-This method allows us to automatically adapt security strategies to changes in the environment or the intent of the other player. \item We prove that, when using our method, the conjectures of both players converge, and we characterize the steady state as a variant of the Berk-Nash equilibrium \cite[Def.
+This formulation allows us to capture model misspecification and uncertainty. \item We present \hyperref[alg:online_rollout]{\textsc{col}}, a new method for online learning of game strategies where a player iteratively adapts its conjecture using Bayesian learning and updates its strategy through rollout.
+This method allows us to automatically adapt security strategies to changes in the environment. \item We prove that, when using \hyperref[alg:online_rollout]{\textsc{col}}, the conjectures of both players converge, and we characterize the steady state as a variant of the \hyperref[def:berk_nash]{Berk-Nash equilibrium} \cite[Def.
 1]{berk_nash}.
-We also provide a bound on the performance improvement that rollout enables with a conjectured model. \item We evaluate our method using simulation studies, which are based on measurements from a digital twin running $64$ virtualized servers and $10$ different types of \apt{}s \cite{csle_docs}.
-This evaluation provides insights into how our method performs under different conditions and shows that it outperforms current reinforcement learning techniques. \end{enumerate}
+We also provide a bound on the performance improvement that rollout enables with a conjectured model. \item We evaluate \hyperref[alg:online_rollout]{\textsc{col}} using simulation and emulation studies based on a digital twin running $64$ virtualized servers and $10$ different types of \apt{}s \cite{csle_docs}.
+This evaluation provides insights into how \hyperref[alg:online_rollout]{\textsc{col}} performs under different conditions and shows that it converges faster than current reinforcement learning techniques.
+It also shows that \hyperref[alg:online_rollout]{\textsc{col}} outperforms the \snort \textsc{idps} in several key metrics \cite{snort}. \end{enumerate}

+\textbf{Software and data availability.} Source code of our platform for creating digital twins and a dataset of $6400$ \textsc{apt} traces are available in the repository at \cite{csle_docs}.
+This repository also includes container images that implement the \textsc{apt}s and the response actions used in our experimental evaluation.